 With regard to "Governance structure establishment" - which included questions on council establishment of an academic board and students' representative council, appointment of committees, the composition of the academic board, and the determination of the functions of and procedures at committee meetings - the national average score was 33 (out of 38) per college.
-The provincial average was 35, and the college score was slightly lower at 34.
+The provincial average was 35, and the college score was 38.
+With this score, the college is in full compliance and again can be seen as an example to other colleges.

-From a provincial perspective, the cumulative or overall average score is 105 out of 114.
-This is well above the national average of 92.
-The college scores 91 out if 114.
-This puts the college 1 point lower than the national average score and a high 23 points below the provincial average.
-In this regard, Northlink does not stand out in relation to its level of FET Act of 2006 compliance.
+From a provincial perspective, the cumulative or overall average score is 105 out of 114, a score which is significantly better than the national average of 92.
+The college also scores 105 out if 114.
+This high level of compliance is typical of Western Cape colleges and reflects well on the level of college governance in the province.